The goal of this blog is to evangelize agile marketing and to help marketers become better practitioners of agile marketing.

 Currently, I’m doing a number of things.
 My primary activity is my agile marketing consulting practice, which I call “Peel the Layers”, because that’s an apt description of how I work with clients.
 Inevitably, their businesses are complex, and it takes focus to peel back enough of the layers to get to the core of their problem so that I can help them.
 I’ve also been blogging about agile marketing, because I think it has the potential to do for marketing what agile development has done for development: increase the predictability, transparency, velocity and adaptability to change.

 Before that, I joined a couple of founders who had built a cloud-based service to track online advertising campaigns.
 Adometry was at a very early stage when I joined, without any customers or shipping products.
 We shipped the SAAS product, signed up some initial customers, and grew it with a small amount of angel funding, part of which I provided and part of which we raised.
 In early 2011, we sold the company to Click Forensics of Austin, who liked our brand so much that they adopted it.
-So Adometry lives on, and I remain an investor.
+Adometry was sold to Google in 2014.

 Before that, I was the Chairman and CEO of GoAhead Software from 2003 to 2009.
 GoAhead makes high-availability software for the telecom and defense industries.
 You’re probably aware that the core equipment that powers our telecommunications systems must be very reliable – sometimes if a single switch were to go down, thousands of people would experience an outage.
 GoAhead makes software to detect problems, gracefully handle failovers, and keep the service running, even if individual hardware or software components fail.
 It was my first time in a startup, and I had a lot of fun.
 We grew the business, and became the number one player in our niche.
 John Hansen, one of my board members, took over GoAhead after I left, and he recently engineered a sale to Oracle.